asdf8601/mmngreco.github.io/content/posts/uv-review/main.md

 ```

 to handle dev dependencies, now (`uv 0.5.4 (c62c83c37 2024-11-20)`) they
-replace that in favour of dependency-groups becoming to something like this:
+replaced that in favor of dependency groups, becoming something like this:

 ```
 [dependency-groups]